apache/nuttx/Documentation/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.rst

     TX packets 99  bytes 22896 (22.8 KB)
     TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-obs: In network settings of PC enable "Shared to other computers"
+**OBS:** In network settings of PC enable "Shared to other computers"

 Configure the IP of target::